Sultanate of Deli: Existence of the Sultanate of Deli

 After Indonesia proclaimed its independence in 1945 and gained independence by the Netherlands in 1949, the Sultanate of Deli, which was originally included in the territory of East Sumatra, since 1950 was merged into the province of North Sumatra until now.
 On the other hand, in those days situation in Deli and North Sumatra have not been in a truly peaceful state.
-Royal families in northern Sumatra, including the Deli family, were threatened because of the opposition from the anti-roya parties.
+Royal families in northern Sumatra, including the Deli family, were threatened because of the opposition from the anti-royal parties.
 The royal family at that time was considered as Dutch stooges and belonging to the feudal class.

 Still in the same book, Tengku Luckman Sinar also writes that the rebellion incitements had been rumoured since June 1942 during the era of Japanese occupation in Indonesia.
 The rebellion was started when the farmers harvested the rice, which was done with mutual co-operation and ended with the harvest feast.

-Acts of violence against the nobility reached its peak during the bloody incident known as the Social Revolution in 1946.
-Many kings and royal family in North Sumatra were murdered and robbed of property and belongings, including Tengku Amir Hamzah, the Indonesian poet who was beheaded in Kuala Begumit.
+Acts of violence against the nobility reached its peak during the bloody incident known as the Social Revolution during the wider 1946 Indonesian National Revolution.
+Many kings and royal family in North Sumatra were murdered and robbed of their property and belongings, including Tengku Amir Hamzah, the Indonesian poet who was beheaded in Kuala Begumit.
 The family of the Sultanate of Deli and Serdang survived thanks to the preservation of the Allied soldiers who were on duty in the field to accept the surrender of the Japanese.
 After the tragedy of the Social Revolution ended in 1946, the family and heirs of the Sultanate of Deli occupied Maimoon Palace as a residence since almost all the palace there had been destroyed or burned.
-Maimoon Palace was the only remaining palace because at the time of the Social Revolution it was guarded by Allied soldiers.
+Maimoon Palace survived destruction as it was guarded by Allied soldiers during the Social Revolution.

-After revolution and independence the Sultanate of Deli still exists but no longer has any political authority.
+While the Sultanate of Deli still existed post-independence, it no longer has any political authority.
 Entering the New Order era, the sultanate was ruled by Sultan Azmy Perkasa Alam Alhaj who was on the throne from 1967 until 1998.
 Since 5 May 1998, Sultan Otteman Mahmud Perkasa Alam served as functionary of the sultanate.
 However, the 13th sultan of Deli who was a lieutenant colonel in Indonesian Army died in an Army CN235 plane crash at Malikus Saleh Airport, Lhokseumawe, Aceh, on 21 July 2005.
 On 22 July 2005, the Crown Prince inherited the throne as the 14th sultan of Deli and assumed the title as Sultan Mahmud Lamanjiji Perkasa Alam.